What is a rain garden?

 What maintenance is required with my rain garden?

-Although little care is required after a garden is constructed, there are maintenance responsibilities required.
+Although little care is required after a garden is constructed, there are maintenance responsibilites required.
 Like with other gardens, weeding is suggested.
 Monitoring to ensure that drainage occurs within 48 hours after a heavy rainfall.
-Standing water is bad and encourages mosquito reproduction.
+Standing water is bad and encorages mosquito reproduction.
 In turn, this can have negative health repercussions.
 Mulch should be replaced or refreshed at least once a year.